Serial rapist of minors arrested in Rawalpindi

 The City Police Officer (CPO) Rawalpindi Faisal Rana, taking stern action on the complaint from the poor woman, asked the Rawat Police to immediately arrest the culprit and to take action against him according to the law.

-A team of police conducted a raid at his residence and arrested him when he was trying to flee from the scene.
-He was shifted to the police station and investigation initiated after lodging first information report (FIR) against him under sections 367-A, 377, 337 and 342 PPC.
+A team of police conducted raid at his residence and arrested him when he was trying to flee from the scene.
+He was shifted to the police station and initiated investigation after lodging first information report (FIR) against him under sections 367-A, 377, 337 and 342 PPC.

-During the course of investigation, the accused confessing to his crimes, disclosed that he was a habitual child abuser and was deported from Italy and the UK on child abuse charges.
+During the course of investigation, the accused confessing his crimes, disclosed that he was habitual child abuser and was deported from Italy and UK in child abuse charges.

+“I was expelled from UK and Italy after I was sentenced from the courts in the allegations of child abuse,” the suspect recording his statement, told the police during the questioning.